TimCoates/TimCoates.github.io/pages/overview/index.md

 {% include important.html content="This site is under development by NHS Digital, It is advised not to develop against these specifications until a formal announcement has been made." %}

 # Introduction #
+This API was previously called "FHIR-A2SI-APPOINTMENTS-API", it has been renamed to make it more closely reflect the purpose.
 This API is still in development, it has been designed around an Urgent & Emergency Care scenario.

 ## In Scope ##